 Prospective Graduate Students

-Thank you for your interest in our Ph.D. program in Industrial-Organizational (I-O) Psychology.
-Our program is a rigorous training experience intended to provide students with sound research skills and expertise in quantitative methods.
+Thank you for your interest in our Ph.D. concentration in Industrial-Organizational (I-O) Psychology.
+Our concentration is a rigorous training experience intended to provide students with sound research skills and expertise in quantitative methods.
 We prepare students for university faculty positions as well as research-oriented positions in government and industry.

 Those of you who are inquiring for the first time about graduate programs in I-O psychology may find some of this material discouraging.
 This is not our intention.
 We simply want to aid you in making an informed decision.
 Please keep that in mind as you read the information below.

-- The competition for acceptance into our I-O program is intense.
-Last year over 130
+- The competition for acceptance into our I-O concentration is intense.
+Last year over

-students applied for a class of 4.
-Acceptance is based on a number of factors, including
+130 students applied for a class of 4.
+Acceptance is based on a number of factors,

-GPA, GRE scores, interests, and past experiences.
-In general, if you are interested
+including GPA, GRE scores, interests, and past experiences.
+In general, if you are

-in attending a Ph.D. program in I-O Psychology, you should consider applying to multiple
+interested in attending a Ph.D. program in I-O Psychology, you should consider applying

-programs.
-Following this strategy will increase your chances of acceptance into at
+to multiple programs.
+Following this strategy will increase your chances of acceptance

 - Our program strongly encourages applications from minority members.
 Minority members